When tragedy strikes, a cold case suddenly turns hot—and deadly.

 Her sisters lived close by, so it didn’t take them long to get there, rushing into the room and bringing the scents of cold and wood smoke with them.
 They took one look at Skip and broke down into heartbroken sobs when they realized what was happening.
 Sam didn’t acknowledge them or do anything other than stare at the face of the man who’d occupied the very center of her life.

-“Nothing,” Sam said.
+“Nothing.”
+Sam gazed down at her dad.
 “We have to let him go because he wouldn’t want heroic measures.”
-Later, she’d probably wonder where her composure was coming from.
-All she knew for certain was that her dad had lived long enough trapped inside the prison of his useless body, and it was up to them now to let him go with the grace in which he’d lived his remarkable life.
+Later, she’d probably wonder where the composure had come from.
+All she knew for certain was that her dad had demonstrated amazing grace since his devastating injury, and it was up to them now to let him go with the same grace in which he’d lived his remarkable life.

 Angela went around the bed to try and comfort Celia, who was inconsolable.

-They were all there, the four people he loved the most, when Skip took his last breath at eight thirty-seven.
+They were all there, the four people he loved the most, when Skip took his last breath at 8:37.

-Sam noted the time, because she knew it would matter.
+Sam noted the time because she knew it would matter.
 For a long time after his chest stopped moving, she continued to stare down at him.
-Through the fog of the surreal, she understood what had happened, and in one tiny remote part of her, she felt relieved for him.
+Through the fog of disbelief, she understood what had happened, and in one tiny remote part of her, she felt relieved for him.
 She’d never been a particularly religious person.
-However, the thought of Skip walking tall and proud, freed from the god-awful prison of his egregious injury, into the kingdom of heaven, brought badly needed comfort.
+However, the thought of Skip walking tall and proud, freed from the difficulties of his egregious injury, into the kingdom of heaven, brought badly needed comfort.

 But when she thought about Celia, herself and her sisters, Skip’s beloved grandchildren, devoted sons-in-law, colleagues and friends—the many people who had loved him—she ached for everyone who would be left to go on without him.
 And in the corner of her soul that belonged to her family in blue, she seethed with rage, directed at the nameless, faceless criminal who’d taken Skip from them far too soon.